Lisieshy/teio.moe/README.md

 # Teio.moe

 Very much inspired by [tannhauser.moe](https://tannhauser.moe/).
 It's just that I prefer Tokai Teio.
-So I rewrote it in Rust.
+So I rewrote it in Rust because then I could combine two things I really like!

+This project was made using [Leptos](https://github.com/leptos-rs/leptos) and [TailwindCSS](https://tailwindcss.com/).

+The code of the gallery is copied from [tannhauser.moe](https://tannhauser.moe/)'s code.
+If you want me to remove it, please contact me!

 # How to run website locally for development